Shirzadov/NSFWBot/README.md

 - Run `node main.js`

 # Installation
-This part explains you how to make the bot run as boot
+This part explains you how to make the bot run at boot

 It is **only for systemd**